Moonware/cordova-cameraserver/README.md

 * [CorHttpd] https://github.com/floatinghotpot/cordova-httpd

-which is itself based on:
+Which is itself based on:

 * [NanoHTTPD](https://github.com/NanoHttpd/nanohttpd), written in java, for java / android, by psh.
 * [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer), written in Obj-C, for iOS / Mac OS X, by robbiehanson.